 That is the answer to the questions -

 What does it feel like?
 Will it hurt?
 Children as young as 10 years , adults with special needs and our most fragile seniors all experience the therapeutic effects of Acupuncture Therapy.
 Dogs,cats,horses and zoo animals are able to relax during their treatments-regrettably not in our clinic though that would be interesting!

 Yes.
 When performed by medical professionals who are nationally board certified (NCCAOM) in both Chinese medicine and Western medicine and who have a minimum of 1,905 acupuncture specific hours of training including clinical rotations.

 A note to the consumer about dry needling: All Acupuncture Therapists are licensed to perform dry needling (AKA Orthopedic Style Acupuncture/Trigger point Acupuncture) but not all choose to use this style in their practice.
 There are other healthcare professionals who take a weekend course to get "certified" by a for-profit company to insert Acupuncture needles into trigger points and acupuncture points and call it dry needling.
-As Western medicine is just beginning to learn about Acupuncture Therapy there is still

 The #1 reported side effect of Acupuncture therapy is a deep sense of relaxation.
 Patients also report reduced anxiety and mood swings as well as a greater ability to manage the effects of daily stress.
 Mild bruising at the site can occur as well.

 Acupuncture Therapy activates the body's own natural healing potential by tapping into the parasympathetic nervous system to mitigate the fight-or-flight stress response.
 When activated, the points signal the Central Nervous System to take action to alleviate symptoms of disharmony and imbalances within the body.